Description

 The genetic proximity to the active ingredient-rich Reishis from the Far East is later

-in the cup or in the extract.
+Taken as powder or as extract.
 The distinct bitterness proves the proven high content of ganodermic acid, which other North American or European species cannot show.

 Growing